Posted On: October 2, 2025

 Notification

-Healthcare providers are allowed to use patient information to identify, locate, and notify family members, guardians, or any other persons responsible for the individual’s care.
+Healthcare providers can use patient information to identify, locate, and notify family members, guardians, or any other persons responsible for the individual’s care.

 While obtaining verbal permission from the patient is preferred, healthcare providers can disseminate information without consent if they believe, based on their professional judgment, that it is in the best interest of the patient.